kean/DFImageManager/README.md

 - Unit tests help to maintain the project and ensure its future growth.

 ## Getting Started
-- Download the latest [release](https://github.com/kean/DFImageManager/releases) or [development](https://github.com/kean/DFImageManager/archive/master.zip) version
+- Download the latest [release](https://github.com/kean/DFImageManager/releases) version
 - Take a look at the comprehensive [demo projects](https://github.com/kean/DFImageManager/tree/master/DFImageManagerSample)
 - Check out the complete [documentation](http://cocoadocs.org/docsets/DFImageManager)
 - Experiment with the APIs in a Swift playground available in the project